stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 The for loop version is nice and simple, but there's a few things for performance that we can do better.
 For instance, in the for loop version we are constantly reading and writing to memory from a bunch of different places.
-We can fix that by rewriting the above to use multiple loops, but unless we have seperate loops that turn on and off for when combinations of partials need to be calculated then we lose places where we can share calculations between partials.
+We can fix that by rewriting the above to use multiple loops, but unless we have separate loops that turn on and off for when combinations of partials need to be calculated then we lose places where we can share calculations between partials.